yiisoft/yii2/docs/guide/db-dao.md

 2. Bind parameters (optional);
 3. Call one of the SQL execution methods in [[yii\db\Command]].

-The following examples various ways of fetching data from a database:
+The following example shows various ways of fetching data from a database:

 ```php
 $db = new yii\db\Connection(...);